• Skip to primary navigation

 Find Substring In String Java Solution 7:

-here is the other solution without using regexp/patterns/matches or even not using StringUtils.
+here is the other solution without using regexp/patterns/matches or using StringUtils.

 package com.softwaretestingo.interviewprograms;